By Namibia specialist Steve

 As you get closer to sunset a stillness settles over Etosha.
 One evening I watched an elephant have a sand bath, the grains catching the light in the still air through the haze of the setting sun.

-Etosha is around a five hour drive from Windhoek.
+Etosha is around a five-hour drive from Windhoek.

 Go in search of the desert-adapted elephant in Damaraland

-Namibia is known for its desert-adapted elephants, and one of the best places to see them is Damaraland, which is the region between Etosha National Park and the Skeleton Coast.
+Namibia is known for its desert-adapted elephant, and one of the best places to see them is Damaraland, which is the region between Etosha National Park and the Skeleton Coast.
 This arid, rocky desert is also a refuge of the black rhino, as well as gemsbok, kudu, springbok and Hartmann's zebra.

 In the south of Damaraland, the area of Twyfelfontein has a large collection of ancient rock art depicting animals including elephant, giraffe and, more surprisingly, penguins, and geometric patterns.
 You can also see unusual rock formations, including the aptly named Organ Pipes, and Burnt Mountain, so called because of its red and brown hues.

 Sample fresh seafood in Swakopmund